Dazzar56/vtui/REVIEW.md

 from X11Host also stays; it was the first step of a plan that is no longer needed, but it is harmless and would be where to start if this returns.

-One thing was seen and never measured: a drag from a file manager into the window occasionally does not arrive at all, with no callback and nothing in the log, and succeeds on a later try.
-It was seen before the gogpu fix and has not been looked at since.
-A count of failures against attempts is the first thing it needs.
+The thing that was seen and never measured has now been measured, and it is worse than it looked: a drag from a file manager into the window arrives 4 times in 10.
+The cause is in gogpu's connection layer, where a synchronous round trip reads the socket itself and discards every event that is not the reply it wants - and the incoming drop path makes one on every drag, before any position has been recorded.
+That also explains the position, which is 0,0 on every drop that does arrive, because the handler that would record it never runs.

+None of it is ours to work around.
+The position guard in `dropPixels` is the exception and stays until the fix ships.
+Work on the fix itself is happening upstream in gogpu/gogpu#431.